St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly

 The archdiocese has had fifteen auxiliary bishops over the course of its history.
 Researchers are currently able to access the papers of the first auxiliary bishop, Owen B. Corrigan (d.
 1929), through the third auxiliary bishop, Jerome D. Sebastian (d.
 1960).
 The papers of Bp.
 Thomas Mardaga (d.
 1984), Bp.
 T. Austin Murphy (d.
 1991), and Bp.
 P. Francis Murphy (d.
 1999) are closed.
 Please click here to see a more detailed description of the collection.

-Records of the Chancellor’s Office.
-Size: 138 document cases, 41 records storage boxes, and 1 scrapbook; date range: c.
-1886-1994.
-Letters to and from the Chancellors of the Archdiocese of Baltimore, 1922-1982, 44 document cases and 14 records storage boxes; typed finding aid; available on microfilm.
+Correspondence and Subject Files of the Chancellors of the Archdiocese of Baltimore, 1922-1990, 157 document cases; 55 records storage boxes, and 1 scrapbook.
 Contains incoming and outgoing correspondence of the Chancellor’s office together with subject files.
-Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan, whose correspondence is arranged into two series: 1) alpha-chron and 2) topically.
-Records through 1947 are open to researchers.
+Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan (1935-1948), whose correspondence is arranged in two series: 1) alpha-chron and 2) topical.
+Records through 1961 are open to researchers.

 Catholic Mirror, 1850-1908.This weekly newspaper of the Archdiocese began publication on January 5, 1850 and ended on June 13, 1908.
 It was also used at various points in its history as the official organ for the Dioceses of Wheeling, Richmond, Wilmington, and the Vicariate Apostolic of North Carolina.
 [Note: 1902 was not microfilmed; miscellaneous issues missing from other volumes.]
 The microfilm is available for researchers to work with at the Associated Archives.
 The Catholic University of America, and the University of Notre Dame.

 [NOTE: The Archdiocese did not publish a newspaper between the period of June 14, 1908 – November 25, 1913.]